 The power hierarchy makes this even trickier.

-Do you already have part of my workload earmarked for delegation to someone else or do you want me to suggest someone to take it?
+Do you already have part of my workload earmarked for delegation to someone else, or do you want me to suggest someone who can take it?

 If you don't want to be treated like a workhorse, then respond like a leader.

-That means: define boundaries, priorities and delegate.
+That means: defining boundaries, priorities, and delegating.
 Be professional.

 This scenario can be frustrating, don't let your emotions fog your glasses.